axibase/atsd-use-cases/blog/excel.md

 Despite repeated [attempts](https://www.wsj.com/articles/stop-using-excel-finance-chiefs-tell-staffs-1511346601) to depose it, Excel remains the most commonly used tool for business analysis and reporting.

-The modern workplace is continuously evolving as it absorb the [Generation X, Y, and Z](https://hbr.org/2017/08/a-survey-of-19-countries-shows-how-generations-x-y-and-z-are-and-arent-different) waves.
+The modern workplace is continuously evolving as it absorbs the generational [X, Y, and Z](https://hbr.org/2017/08/a-survey-of-19-countries-shows-how-generations-x-y-and-z-are-and-arent-different) waves.
 However as the [Digital Natives](https://cyber.harvard.edu/research/youthandmedia/digitalnatives) enter the workforce, they are surprised to discover that their digital skills are lagging behind.
-We are talking about skills necessary to analyze data in **Excel** - the reigning king of number crunching.
+We are talking about the skills necessary to analyze data in **Excel** - the reigning king of number crunching.

 *Table 1*: The Impact of Generational Shift on Workplace